Campaign of the Month: October 2017

 The position also put him in an excellent position to play the more aggressive part of stick to his by then counterpart, (then) Apprentice Bornemann’s carrot.
 The two’s arrangement, formed within the Pyramid upon Magister North’s arrival, saw vast expansion over the decade following his assumption of the role of Hound.
 It was an arrangement that was quite profitable for the local chantry and allowed both Kindred and the clan as a whole to substantially expand their individual influence over the next ten years in the form of accumulated boons and influence in various industries the clan had previously been excluded from.
 The arrangement was less favored by High Regent Steinhäusser, particularly for the success it had in outreach to various Anarch and Crone individuals, but their actions never rose to the level of impropriety sufficient to see significant censure from (then) Apprentice Bornemann’s sire.

-In late 1932 orders reached the New Orleans chantry for Magister North’s transfer to the Prime Chantry in Vienna where he was to function primarily as an adjunct to ____.
+In late 1932 orders reached the New Orleans chantry for Magister North’s transfer to the Prime Chantry in Vienna where he was to function primarily as an adjunct to High Regent Astrid Thomas.
 Among other duties, he was to take possession of significant portions of the medical industry in Veinna, including ____ and ___ under the aegis of ____.
 He departed for Vienna early the next year, in 1933.
-The source for this order has been confirmed as ___.
-While not inhernetly suspcisious in and lf itself, ___’s connection to Magister Mendelssohn is well documented, and in truth, this position seems to have been a pretext for both allowing Magister Mendelssohn to reunite with his childe after nearly a century apart, and to give him a trustworthy pair of hands to work throughout much of Germany in the years to come.
-Certainly, Magister North was extremely active in travels throughout much of Germany in the lead up to, actuality of, and rebuilding after World War II, and very litle of it seems to have been directly at the behest of ____, while several locations and activities were directly related to Magister Mendelssohn’s interests directly or proximately.
+The source for this order has been confirmed as Etrius.
+While not inherently suspicious in and of itself, High Regent Thomas’ connection to Magister Mendelssohn is well documented (and one could argue, in particular, there was poetry to using her to reunite sire and childe after it was her rescue that caused their separation), and in truth, this position seems to have been a pretext for both allowing Magister Mendelssohn to reunite with his childe after nearly a century apart, and to give him a trustworthy pair of hands to work throughout much of Germany in the years to come.
+Certainly, Magister North was extremely active in travels throughout much of Germany in the lead up to, actuality of, and rebuilding after World War II, and very little of it seems to have been directly at the behest of High Regent Astrid, while several locations and activities were directly related to Magister Mendelssohn’s interests directly or proximately.

 Arriving in Vienna, then Apprentice North rapidly established a hold in the industries he was instructed to, placing ghouls and beguiling mortals into his service in emergency centers across the city that helped fed into overall Masquerade keeping (and broader personnel tracking) activities.
 Thereafter he was either allowed or encouraged to travel central Europe extensively and to cultivate resources far beyond his mandate, including, during and following the annexation of Austria, significant military forces within the Wehrmacht (and later Waffen SS).
 These military assets proved particularly useful as Nazi Germany descended deeper into both stateism and the occult in the lead up to and execution of World War II.
 They (and the papers and escorts they provided) allowed him significant freedom of movement during a time that was otherwise highly controlled.